Zero-Dynamics/cash-core/doc/guide-startmany.md

 Copy the ServiceNode private key and correspondig collateral output transaction that holds the 1K ODYNCASH.

 *Please note, the ServiceNode priviate key is not the same as a wallet private key.
 Never put your wallet private key in the servicenode.conf file.
-That is equivalent to putting your 1,000 DYN on the remote server and defeats the purpose of a hot/cold setup.*
+That is equivalent to putting your 1,000 0DYNC on the remote server and defeats the purpose of a hot/cold setup.*

 ### Get the collateral output